DPCN-US/www/content/system/FR-DPCN.md

 You do not have to come inside; merely parking on the street in front of the building will suffice.
 It may take several minutes for the system to upgrade your firmware, please be patient.
 If your radio does not upgrade within 10 minutes, either it is already up to date (unlikely if you were contacted), or it cannot connect to the system.
 Call a system administrator on the Tech Support talkgroup to for assistance.

-## Duplicate Radio IDs
+## Radio IDs

 Each radio on the system must have a unique ID.

+Global IDs assigned by [RadioID.net](https://radioid.net/) will not work because Connect Plus radio IDs must be no greater than 65535.
+This means you may not be able to talk on [BrandMeister](https://brandmeister.network/) or other routed systems with your DPCN radio.

+When communicating on non-DPCN DMR systems, please explain this technical limitation to any hams who may complain that your radio ID is incorrect.

+You are welcome to apply for a global ID from [radioid.net](https://radioid.net/) but it will not be used to operate on FR-DPCN.
+We recommend the AnyTone AT-D878UV as a second radio for use on conventional DMR systems.[^3]

+[^3]: But we will not program it for you.

-## Codeplug Management
+## OTAP Codeplug Management

+OTAP: Over The Air Programming

 You are welcome to *read* the codeplug for your own education.

 **Do not** write changes to the codeplug.
-The radios are centrally managed and any changes made to the radio's settings, no matter how small, will interfere with its ability to get updates over the air.
-Therefore any external codeplug management is strictly prohibited.
+The radios are centrally managed and any changes made to the radio's settings, no matter how small, will interfere with its ability to receive updates over the air.
+This is because the system management software pushes out differential changes to the radios based on its knowedge of their configuration.
+Therefore **any external codeplug management of an OTAP radio is strictly prohibited**.

 Contact the FR-DPCN system administrator(s) if you require a customized codeplug.
-You can build it yourself, we will upload it to the management system, apply it to your radio, and make all requested future changes for $100/month/codeplug.
+We will build it from scratch, upload it to the management system, apply it to your radio, and make all requested changes for $100/month/codeplug.

 ## Contact FR-DPCN